sireum/logika-upgrader/readme.md

    sireum proyek assemble --jar logika-upgrader --uber --main Upgrader logika-upgrader
    ```

-2. Run the batch file:
+2. Run the batch file (assuming Java is in the PATH env var):

    * On **macOS/Linux**: